VIII. How to Apply

 - Candidates should have completed clinical training in an ACGME accredited Internal Medicine program and be ABIM board eligible for Internal Medicine

-Candidates will have the MD, DO or MD / PhD degrees and will have completed clinical training in Internal Medicine.
-Candidates will be interviewed and ranked by the faculty based upon stated career goals in nephrology, interviews, letters of recommendation, and past performance.
-Candidates need to apply through ERAS.
+- Candidates will be interviewed and ranked by the faculty based upon stated career goals in nephrology, interviews, letters of recommendation, and past performance.

 How to Apply through ERAS

-You should apply for the Nephrology Fellowship Program at Georgetown University Hospital through the Electronic Residency Application Service (ERAS): https://www.aamc.org/services/eras.
+You should apply for the Nephrology Fellowship Program at Georgetown University Hospital through the Electronic Residency Application Service (ERAS).
 ERAS is an internet-based applications process developed by the Association of American Medical Colleges to transmit fellowship applications, letters of recommendation, Program Director letters, medical transcripts and other supporting credentials from applicants, residency programs and medical schools to fellowship program directors using the Internet.
-For information about the process or to register for ERAS on the web, please go to www.aamc.org/eras.
+Visit ERAS on the web for information about the process or to register.

 Upon receiving the applications through ERAS, Georgetown will contact candidates about the possibility of an interview.
 Interviews will be scheduled in the early fall.